Computer (Digital) Storage Units Converter

 Convert digital storage units among bits and bytes in both decimal and binary units.

 This conversion calculator uses two different sets of prefixes for bits and bytes.

 - Binary prefixes (base 2) - for example, kibi, mebi, gibi and tebi are binary notation where 1 kibibyte = 1024 bytes, 1 mebibyte = 1024 kibibytes, 1 gibibyte = 1024 mebibytes, etc.

 - Metric or Decimal prefixes (base 10) - for example, kilo, mega, giga and tera are decimal notation where 1 kilobyte = 1000 bytes, 1 megabyte = 1000 kilobytes, 1 gigabyte = 1000 megabytes, etc.

 Metric prefixes are common SI units in decimal notation.
 In common SI decimal notation using joules as an example, 1 kilojoule = 1000 joules, 1 megajoule = 1000 kilojoules, 1 gigajoule = 1000 megajoules, etc.

 How to Convert Units of Bytes

-To simply convert from any unit into bytes, for example, from 5 gigabytes, just multiply by the value in the right column in the Bytes Reference table below.
+To simply convert from any unit in binary into binary bytes, for example, from 5 gibibytes to bytes, just multiply by the value in the right column in the Binary Bytes Reference table below.

 To convert from bytes back into units in the left column divide by the value in the right column or, multiply by the reciprocal, 1/x.